 We issue a prospectus of courses once a year.
 The prospectus is published in July and contains all our courses for the Autumn, Spring and Summer Terms.
-Summer schools are advertised in individual leaflets.

 If you have attended a course within the last two years then you should be sent current editions of the prospectus through the post as published.
 If you are new to our courses or have not received the prospectus when you feel that you should have done, please contact our reception office 029 2087 0000.
 Reception may also be able to help you with details of particular courses.